altocodenl/tagaway/readme.md

 ### Todo beta

-- Imports: when two imports, one errored and one going, the interface doesn't show it.
+- deploy to prod while there are processes going on!
+   - processes: upload, import, geotagging switch, mp4 conversions
+   - incremental steps to solution:
+      - don't shut down if there's something going on
+      - shut down after all are done
+      - stop new ones
+      - save progress on what's already done

+- review consistency without having to stop: by date?
+- consistency issue right now (FS/S3/space)
+- race condition hashes

+- flv uploaded from client
+- process to review formats
+- process to review invalid pivs

+- server
+   - quick
+      - 403 on favicon.ico no report
+      - Fix "response.connection.writable passed to cicek.file should be equal to true but instead is false",
    - Fix ENOENT error with webps.
    - See if there's a way to detect whatsapp videos that look the same but are slightly different.
+   - Exclude WA from hour in parse date
    - Get prod mirror.

+- client
+   - quick
+      - when on tag mode, make tags also be add tag
+      - Big button for view pictures
+      - Import jump if, you can close the tab
+   - Fix scroll with offset
+   - Fix ronin untagged or range tag when deleting all
+   - Imports: when two imports, one errored and one going, the interface doesn't show it.

 ---

-- Exclude WA from hour in parse date
-- Fix ronin untagged or range tag when deleting all
 - Add mute events, use teishi.inc, teishi.prod = true in server // also in ac;web & ac;tools
 - Add mpg support.
 - Share & manage